ImDarla/gw2stacks_blish/README.md

 ## Planned features

 * Translation for spanish (and potentially korean) users
-* expansion of ingored feature to other windows
+* expansion of ignored feature to other windows
-* click based advice
-* chat code search
+* expansion of advice to include non exotic/rare gear and containers